bids-apps/BrainSuite/README.md

   -v /path/to/local/bids/input/dataset/:/data \
   -v /path/to/local/output/:/output \
   bids/brainsuite \
-  /data /output participant --stages WEBSERVER --localWebserver
+  /data /output participant --stages DASHBOARD --localWebserver
 ```
 where ```-p 8080:8080``` tells the Docker to expose port local host's port 8080 to Docker container's port 8080.
-Stages include WEBSERVER, which indicates that the BIDS App will launch the BrainSuite Dashboard.
+Stages include DASHBOARD, which indicates that the BIDS App will launch the BrainSuite Dashboard.

 ### Running real-time QC and BrainSuite Dashboard with an existing web server ###
 If your institution has a running web server and you would like to serve using this web server, you do not need to expose ports or start a local web server.